gto76/my-linux-setup/conf-files/debian/README.md

 1. Download and install *VirtualBox* form [here](https://www.virtualbox.org/wiki/Downloads)
 2. Click on '_New_', set type to '_Linux_' and version to '_Debian_'.
 Choose enough ram (~800MB).
 3. Select '_Create a virutal hard drive now_' > '_VDI_' > '_Dynamically allocated_'
-4. Select big enough size (~1TB), because it will be very hard to enlarge later (even with *GParted*), and since it is dynamically alocated, it will only take as much space as it needs to store the files, that is around 7GB when freshlly installed.
+4. Select big enough size (~1TB), because it will be very hard to enlarge later (even with *GParted*), and since it is dynamically allocated, it will only take as much space as it needs to store the files, that is around 7GB when freshly installed.
 If this is too much, you can deselect few packages by changing *preseed.cfg* file (see next section)
 5. Click on '_Settings_'.
 5. Set '_General_' > '_Advanced_' > '_Shared Clipboard_' to bidirectional, and deselect '_Mini ToolBar: Show in Fullscreen_'
 6. Increase '_Display_' > '_Video_' > '_Video Memory_' (~40MB)